History of rice

 Rice is a cereal, related to other cereal grass plants such as wheat, oats and barley.

-It completes its entire life cycle within a year, from planting to harvesting.
+It completes its entire life cycle within six months, from planting to harvesting.
 It's also semi-aquatic, which means it can grow partly on land and partly submerged in water.
 Most cultivated rice comes from either the Oryza sativa, O. glaberrima, or O. rufipogon species.

-Rice plants start their life as tiny grains sown in irrigated fields.
+Rice plants in the Riverina start their life as individual grains sown in irrigated fields that have been landformed to maximise water productivity.
 They grow to become green, grassy plants about 60-100 cm tall.
-Each plant contains many heads full of tiny rice grains that turn golden when the rice plant is ready to harvest.
+Each plant contains many heads full of rice grains that turn golden indicating the plant is ready to harvest.

 Rice is generally divided into two types of species: Indica (adapted to tropical climates like South-East Asia) and Japonica (adapted to more temperate climates like in Australia).
+Indica varieties are usually characterised by having long, slender grains that stay separate and are fluffy once cooked, while Japonica varieties are smaller, round and when cooked are classed as ‘softer’ cooking and are sticky and moist.
 The Australian rice industry produces mostly Japonica types of rice, although some Indica characteristics have been introduced through a rice-breeding program.